wp-plugins/portfolio-mgmt/readme.txt

 === Portfolio Mgmt. ===
-Contributors: wearepixel8
+Contributors: heavyheavy, wearepixel8
 Tags: custom post type, portfolio, post type, widget Requires at least: 3.5
-Compatible up to: 3.9
+Compatible up to: 3.9.2
-Tested up to: 3.9
+Tested up to: 3.9.2
-Stable tag: 1.1.4
+Stable tag: 1.1.5
 License: GPLv2

 Add the power of portfolio content management to your WordPress website with Portfolio Mgmt.